Chan Siu Ki: South China

 In South China, Chan inherited the no. 7 shirt vacated by Au Wai Lun.
 In the 2008–09 season, he primarily played on the right wing because the centre forward position was often occupied by Detinho or Cacá.
 In the 2009–10 season, with the signing of right winger Lee Wai Lim, Chan competed with new signing Leandro Carrijó for his preferred centre forward position after Cacá's return to Brazil.
 On 1 August 2009, at the Panasonic Invitation Cup, Chan scored the first goal in South China's 2–0 victory over Tottenham Hotspur with a dipping half-volley from 30 yards.
 Subsequently, after the two clubs forged a partnership, he joined the Spurs for a ten-day trial at some point during December 2009 where he most notably played together with Luka Modrić.

 His trial was terminated prematurely as he was recalled by the Hong Kong U-23s progressed into the final of the 2009 East Asian Games.
 He was ranked 63rd in IFFHS World's Top Goal Scorer of the Year by International Federation of Football History & Statistics alongside Eduardo, Mario Gómez and Fernando Torres.

 In the 2009 AFC Cup, Chan was red-carded at the end of the quarter-final first leg against Neftchi Farg'ona and was suspended for two games.
-He returned in the semi-final second leg to a packed Hong Kong Stadium, but was unable to help South China overturn a 1–2 deficit to Kuwait SC.
+He returned in the semi-final second leg to a full Hong Kong Stadium, but was unable to help South China overturn a 1–2 deficit to Kuwait SC.
 The club eventually lost 1–3 and went out of the tournament.

 On 15 December 2009, Chan scored a hat-trick for South China against Shatin.
 On 24 January 2010, Chan scored 4 goals against Happy Valley as South China won 6–2.
 This was the first time he had scored 4 goals in a local league match.
 On 30 January, Chan scored a goal to help South China overturn a 0–2 deficit to win the 2009–10 Hong Kong Senior Challenge Shield, 4–2.
 Chan was the tournament's top scorer with 4 goals and he was also named the Best Player.
 On 5 May, he was diagnosed with an osteophyte.
 But he still played in the second half of the game against Al Riffa in the 2010 AFC Cup.
 South China in the end lost the game 1–3.